jimbraithwaite/jim/pages/living-with-leukaemia.md

 In a dark sense of luck, I'd been diagnosed with cancer at the right time.

-As it turns out, the first clinical trial of Imatinib took place in 1998 and the drug received FDA (US) approval in May 2001, becoming available in other parts of the world soon after, moving onto the WHO's List of Essential Medicines.
+As it turns out, the first clinical trial of Imatinib took place in 1998 and the drug received FDA (US) approval in May 2001, becoming available in other parts of the world soon after, moving onto the WHO's list of essential medicines.

+I started on the new medication, under careful monitoring.
+Tests were frequent.
+I started showing signs that the levels of the disease were coming down.

+Fast forward 14 years and the story is the same.
+Continue taking the medication, dealing with the fluctations in disease levels, moniroting regularly, deal with the side effects.

+There are some who unfortunately cannot take Imatinib (or indeed the newer offshoots Dasatinib, nilotinib, radotinib and bosutinib).

+Many experience nausea, vomiting, diarrhea, headaches, leg aches/cramps, fluid retention, visual disturbances, itchy rashes, lowered resistance to infection, bruising or bleeding, loss of appetite, weight gain, reduced number of blood cells (neutropenia, thrombocytopenia, anemia), and edema.

+Severe congestive cardiac failure is an uncommon but recognized side effect of imatinib.
+Mice treated with large doses of imatinib show toxic damage to the muscle tissue of the heart (myocardium).

+I've certainly experienced many of the more common side effects, but they are a price worth paying for keeping me alive.
+Again, I deem myself lucky.

 ***